UK's Truss vows to listen as she reels from policy U-turns - NewsBreak

 Abandoning the top-rate tax cut will save about 2 billion pounds, a small share of the government’s 45 billion-pound tax-cutting plan — and it’s unclear how the rest will be paid for.

-Treasury chief Kwasi Kwarteng has promised to publish a fully costed fiscal plan, alongside an economic forecast from the independent Office for Budget Responsibility.
-Kwarteng is under pressure to produce it sooner, but insisted Tuesday he was sticking with his original date of Nov.
-23.
+Treasury chief Kwasi Kwarteng has also promised to publish a fully costed fiscal plan, alongside an economic forecast from the independent Office for Budget Responsibility.
+Initially that was due to come Nov.
+23, but mounting pressure means it’s likely to arrive weeks sooner.

-What Kwarteng called the “hullabaloo” over the government’s plans has cast a shadow over the Conservatives’ annual conference in Birmingham, where many party members express fears that the Tories, in power since 2010, are headed for defeat in the next election.
+What Kwarteng on Monday called the “hullabaloo” over the government’s plans has cast a shadow over the Conservatives’ annual conference in Birmingham, where many delegates express fears that the party, in power since 2010, is headed for defeat in the next election.

-“Things are looking pretty bleak,” said Michael Heseltine, who was Conservative deputy prime minister in the 1990s.
-“It will require a very impressive feat of political leadership, and it needs to start today.”

 Truss is due to make a speech to conference delegates on Wednesday, and the recent turmoil has turned what should have been a triumphant welcome for a new leader into a moment of peril.